OLYMPIC WINTER INSTITUTE OF AUSTRALIA

 While it is clearly the role of the OWIA to operate elite programming, the OWIA will provide technical assistance to the National Federations for the task of developing the elite athletes of tomorrow with the very best technical assistance possible.

-The clear objective of the OWIA is focusing resources on the areas where the best results and medals can be achieved at the Olympic Winter Games in 2018.
-Also important is the provision of experiences and fundamentals during the OWG quadrennial period, which may increase the possible medal tally at the 2022 Olympic Winter Games.
+The clear objective of the OWIA is focusing resources on the areas where the best results and medals can be achieved at the Olympic Winter Games.
+Also important is the provision of experiences and fundamentals during the OWG quadrennial period, which may increase the possible medal tally at future Olympic Winter Games.